1940/41 Willys Gasser

 |

-The frame repair is complete and it's then mounted on a rotisserie to complete paint prep.
-All the metal was stripped clean of manufacturing markings and defects and the whole frame was sanded and cleaned for sealer and chassis black paint
+After a whole lot of fabrication and reinforcement, the frame design is complete and it's then mounted on a rotisserie to complete paint prep.
+All the metal was stripped clean of manufacturing markings and defects and the whole frame was sanded and cleaned for sealer and chassis black paint.

 |